DannyVarod/pxt-microbit-microx/README.md

 2. Create a new project (or open an existing one)
 3. Click on "Advanced" --> "Extensions"
 4. Copy the URL of this repository [https://github.com/DannyVarod/pxt-microbit-microx/](https://github.com/DannyVarod/pxt-microbit-microx/) into the "Search or enter project URL..." box
-5. Click on extension (uxRemotes, uxMotion, uxSensors,  uxDisplays, ...)
-6. This extension has now been added to your project, you can find the commands under "MicroX" in the UI.
+5. This extension has now been added to your project, you can find the commands under  (uxRemotes, uxMotion, uxSensors,  uxDisplays, ...).

 ## Currently includes functionality (in development) for: